ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 LPI_long$population <- as.numeric(as.character(LPI_long$population))
 ```

 The <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Index Database</a> contains records from hundreds of populations from 1950 to recent time, but the populations weren't surveyed every year, thus there are rows which say `NULL`.
-We can remove those rows, so that the `population` column contains only numeric values.
+We can remove those rows so that the `population` column contains only numeric values.

 Since we will be calculating population change, to get more reliable estimates, we can conduct the analysis only using populations which have at least 5 records.
 Populations with only a few records might show a strong directional population change that is actually just noise in the data collection.
-We can also scale population size, so that the abundance of each species in each year is somewhere between 0 and 1.
+We can also scale population size so that the abundance of each species in each year is somewhere between 0 and 1.
 This helps when we are analysing many different populations whose numbers are very variable - e.g. some populations have 10-20 individuals, others have thousands.

 ```r
 # Remove rows with no population information (population = NULL)